 What to Consider When Choosing the Best Pre-Emergent Herbicide

 Pre-emergent herbicides are available in two primary forms: liquid and granules.
-While they both work in the same manner—by preventing weeds from emerging from the ground—groundskeepers and gardeners may prefer applying one form over another.
+While they both prevent weeds from emerging, groundskeepers and gardeners may prefer applying one form over another.
 Either type will help reduce the need for manual weeding.

-- Liquid: Available either concentrated or full-strength for use in a pump-type sprayer, liquid pre-emergent herbicides are easy to apply and are well suited for treating lawns to protect them from crabgrass and other weeds.
-Concentrated liquids are the form of choice for many commercial applications, such as golf courses and parks.
+- Liquid: Available as either concentrated or full-strength for use in a pump-type sprayer, liquid pre-emergent herbicides are easy to apply and are well suited for treating lawns to protect them from invasive grasses and other weeds.
+Concentrated liquids are the form of choice for many commercial applications, such as on golf courses and in parks.

-- Granules: Granules resemble tiny grains and can be applied by a drop spreader, a broadcast spreader, or simply shaken out of a cup onto the soil to control weeds.
+- Granules: Granular pre-emergent herbicides resemble tiny grains and can be applied by a drop spreader, a broadcast spreader, or simply shaken out of a cup onto the soil to control weeds.
 The granules dissolve and seep into the soil after watering to form a weed-germination barrier.

-Rather than targeting different types of plants, as many post-emergent herbicides do, pre- emergent herbicides target plants in different stages of growth.
+Rather than targeting different types of plants the way many post-emergent herbicides do, pre-emergents target plants in different stages of growth.
 A pre-emergent will stop a seed from developing roots or a shoot, but it will not harm a larger plant’s roots.
 Also, a pre-emergent herbicide will not kill the roots of perennial weeds, such as bindweed or witchweed, that may lie beneath the soil.
 This can be a source of confusion for gardeners who see weeds emerging after the application of a pre-emergent herbicide.
 To eliminate perennial weeds, it’s best to wait until they emerge from the soil and then treat them directly with a post-emergent herbicide.

-Pre-emergent herbicides form a barrier in the soil that stops successful weed seed germination.
-The average product will protect an area for 1 to 3 months, but some offer even longer control.
+Pre-emergent herbicides form a barrier in the soil that stops weed seed germination.
+The average pre-emergent will usually protect an area for 1 to 3 months, but some can protect a lawn or garden even longer than that.
 Many manufacturers recommend applying pre-emergent herbicide products in the spring at about the time forsythia blooms are beginning to fade and then applying once more in early fall to prevent blown-in weed seeds from germinating.
-While the use of a pre-emergent may not stop all weeds from germinating, it will eliminate the majority of them, even if used only once per year.
+While the use of a pre-emergent may not stop all weeds from germinating, it will eliminate the majority of them, even if used only once a year.

 Safety and Application